 GREAT TASTING MOMENTS AROUND EVERY CORNER

-In spite of best intentions, office design projects are often driven by square metre per person, budget constraints and status considerations.
+In spite of best intentions, office design projects are often driven by square foot per person, budget constraints, and status considerations.
 Starting with fundamental human needs, however, opens up the possibilities for bringing purpose to life in many ways throughout the space.
 What a Living Office looks like depends on the company’s purpose and culture.

 For Mars Drinks’ Living Office, the most obvious starting point was to create for associates the same experience the company creates for customers.
-Drink stations are placed strategically throughout the space (not just in a coffee kitchen), so associates see their purpose – “we create great tasting moments at work”– in action every day, all around them.
-They see how the connections formed over a cup of coffee really are good for business (a fact that’s backed up by MIT (Massachusetts Institute of Technology) research, which found that “teams that go on coffee breaks together are more productive and have stronger social bonds,” according to Fast Company.
+Drink stations are placed strategically throughout the space (not just in a coffee kitchen), so associates see their purpose—“we create great tasting moments at work”—in action every day, all around them.
+They see how the connections formed over a cup of coffee really are good for business (a fact that’s backed up by MIT research, which found that “teams that go on coffee breaks together are more productive and have stronger social bonds,” according to Fast Company.
 2 They see how, when a company provides amenities like drink stations, it makes employees feel valued.

-Having benefited from the experience themselves, employees want to create it for others.
-It makes them into true believers, thereby aligning individual purpose with organisational purpose.
+Having benefitted from the experience themselves, employees want to create it for others.
+It makes them into true believers, thereby aligning individual purpose with organizational purpose.
 “We want our associates to be excited to come to work every day knowing that they ultimately impact someone else’s work experience,” says Wood.

 “When space offers the opportunity to connect with and work easily with other team members, alignment and purpose are more likely to thrive.”